-Over the past four decades the event has become established as a key sales platform for inbound tourism to Germany.
+Over the past four decades, the event has become established as a key sales platform for inbound tourism to Germany.
 This year the GTM attracted more than 1,000 members of the international travel and tourism industry.
 Travel professionals and journalists from 45 nations were in attendance.
 Around 340 German exhibitors were present to discuss regional and local tourism, including transport, tourist attractions and hotels.

 Seminars provided buyers with an overview of the attractions of Thuringia, which was hosting the event for the first time.
-Delegates stayed in Erfurt and Weimar, and could take guided tours of both cities.
+Delegates stayed in Erfurt and Weimar and could take guided tours of both cities.
 A number of the attendees took opportunities to visit sites of interest elsewhere in the state, including Wartburg Castle (where Martin Luther translated the New Testament into German), Hainich National Park (a UNESCO World Heritage Site) plus Bad Langensalza (an attractive spa town with half-timbered buildings).

 Record Inbound Tourism to Germany

 At the GTM’s press conference Petra Hedorfer, the Chief Executive Officer of the GNTB, announced record inbound tourism numbers to Germany for the fifth year in succession.
-During 2014 international visitors spent 75.6 million nights in the country, up from 71.9 million in 2013.
+In 2014 international visitors spent 75.6 million nights in the country, up from 71.9 million in 2013.
 That means that arrivals from abroad climbed by 4.6 per cent, well above Europe’s average growth rate of around 3.9 per cent.
 Spain, however, remains the most popular worldwide destination for European travellers, with five million more visits than Germany.

 Just under three-quarters of overnight stays in Germany were by visitors from other European countries.
 The Dutch accounted for almost 11 million of those overnight stays, making the Netherlands Germany’s largest source of tourism.
-Arrivals from the United Kingdom, by comparison, registered around 5.2 million overnight stays, up 254,989 on the preceding year.
+Arrivals from the United Kingdom, by comparison, registered around 5.2 million overnight stays, up 254,989 from the preceding year.

 Germany’s Overseas Tourism Market

-During 2014 tourism contributed 4.4 per cent to Germany’s Gross Domestic Product in 2014.
+In 2014 tourism contributed 4.4 per cent to Germany’s Gross Domestic Product in 2014.
 Remarkably, that’s around double the input made by the country’s automotive industry.
 It’s estimated that €278.3 billion was spent by people on day trips and hotel stays last year, resulting in the direct employment of 2.9 million people.

 Holidays remain the biggest reason for travel to Germany.
 Approximately 61 per cent of trips made to the country during 2014 were for vacations, compared to 11 per cent for family visits and 27 per cent for business reasons.

-Modes of Transport into Germany
+Modes of Transport to Germany

 Nearly half the visitors spending time in Germany arrived by car while eight per cent also used roads to cross the country’s borders in coaches.
 Roughly a third of visitors touched down by plane last year, up 5.3 per cent on 2013.
 With numbers up by 10.8 per cent on 2013, the mode of transport showing the most marked growth was railways.
-Rail travel brought nine per cent of Germany’s inbound tourists during 2014.
+Rail travel brought nine per cent of Germany’s inbound tourists in 2014.